 For everyday use -- and especially for baking -- there are lots of good substitutes for milk.
-If your child has a milk allergy, you do need to make sure he gets the calories and nutrients he needs.
+If your child is allergic to it, make sure they get the calories and nutrients they need.
 Ask your pediatrician or a pediatric dietitian for advice on replacing milk in their diet.

 Substitutes for Other Dairy

-Yogurt, sour cream, and cream cheese.
+- Yogurt, sour cream, and cream cheese.
 Look for soy-based or vegan products.
-In recipes, pureed tofu can work too.
+In recipes, pureed tofu can work, too.

 - Butter.
 Try margarines made with vegetable oils.

 - Buttermilk.
 Add a tablespoon of vinegar to 1 cup of soy or rice milk.